-Helena’s ambition is to show the viewer that a flower is more than just a flower.
-Margaret Olley said “Flowers can be appreciated by the viewer as just a flower or can be explored deeper almost as a Landscape.”
+Helena is deeply influenced by the work of great Australian artist Margaret Olley who proclaimed, “Flowers can be appreciated by the viewer as just a flower, or can be explored deeper almost as a landscape.”